miro789/Image-Filtering/README.md

 - **Color Conversion Formulas**: Used in the sepia filter to recalculate each pixel's red, green, and blue values using weighted formulas.

-- **Box Blur**: Box Blur: Applies a blur effect by averaging the colors of each pixel's neighboring pixels.
+- **Box Blur**: Applies a blur effect by averaging the colors of each pixel's neighboring pixels.